 Hypoxic-ischemic encephalopathy (HIE) is often associated with medical mistakes and malpractice, so it is wise to call a birth injury attorney as soon as possible after the diagnosis.
-He or she will review the case records and consult with experts to determine if negligence caused your baby’s HIE.
+They will review the case records and consult with experts to determine if negligence caused your baby’s HIE.

-Hypoxic-ischemic encephalopathy (HIE), also known as birth asphyxia, is a serious brain injury that may occur during labor and delivery when a baby is deprived of oxygen.
-Oxygen deprivation causes cells and tissues within the body, most notably in the brain, to die, resulting in permanent damage.
-When the oxygen deprivation is significant, the amount of damage to the brain results in serious, permanent disabilities such as cerebral palsy, intellectual/developmental disabilities, and seizures.
+Hypoxic-ischemic encephalopathy (HIE), also known as birth asphyxia, is a serious brain injury that may occur during labor and delivery when a baby is deprived of oxygen (1).
+Oxygen deprivation causes cells and tissues within the body, especially in the brain, to die, resulting in permanent injury.
+When the oxygen deprivation is significant, the amount of injury to the brain results in serious, permanent disabilities such as cerebral palsy, intellectual/developmental disabilities, and seizures.

 During pregnancy, oxygen-rich blood travels from the mother through the placenta and then to the baby through a vein in the umbilical cord.
-Blood vessels that run between the uterus and placenta, called the uteroplacental circulation, act in a manner similar to the lungs, and gas exchange takes place in these vessels.
+Blood vessels that run between the uterus (womb) and placenta act in a manner similar to the lungs, and gas exchange takes place in these vessels.

 - Umbilical cord problems, such as a nuchal cord (cord wrapped around baby’s neck), umbilical cord prolapse, short umbilical cord, and cord in a true knot